Sunshine Skyway Bridge: Second span

-In 1969, construction began on a second two-lane span was built beside the original to ease traffic and bring the bridge up to Interstate Highway standards.
+In 1969, a second two-lane span was built beside the original to ease traffic and bring the bridge up to Interstate Highway standards.
+On August 31, 1970, the bridge was struck by the Liberty ship Jacob S. Mansfield, which was being towed from Mobile, Alabama to shipbreakers in Tampa, Florida.
 Opening of the newer span was delayed until 1971 for reinforcing of the south main pier, which had cracked due to insufficient supporting pile depth.
 It was dedicated on May 19, 1971.
-Both Governor Reuben Askew and the mayor of Bradenton, B.T.
+Both Governor Reubin Askew and the mayor of Bradenton, B.T.
 Arbuckle, attended the second span's dedication.
-The second span was used for all southbound traffic, while the original span was converted to carry northbound traffic.
+The second span was used for all southbound traffic, while the original span was converted to carry only northbound traffic.

 1980 collapse

-The southbound span (opened in 1971) of the original bridge was destroyed at 7:38 a.m. on May 9, 1980, when the 606 ft freighter MV Summit Venture collided with a support column during a sudden squall, causing the catastrophic failure of over 1200 ft of the span.
-Six cars, a truck, and a Greyhound bus plummeted 150 ft into Tampa Bay, resulting in thirty-five deaths.
-The only survivor of the fall was Wesley MacIntire, whose Ford Courier pickup truck bounced off the hull of the Summit Venture and into the water.
-MacIntire managed to escape his vehicle before it sank and was pulled to safety aboard the freighter.
+The southbound span (opened in 1971) of the original bridge was destroyed on the morning of May 9, 1980, when the 606 ft freighter MV Summit Venture collided with a support column during a sudden squall, causing the catastrophic failure of over 1200 ft of the span.

+Several vehicles were at the top of the bridge when almost a quarter-mile of roadway fell away beneath them while others drove off the edge, either because the drivers did not notice the collapse in the driving rain or could not stop quickly enough in the wet conditions.
+In all, six cars, a truck, and a Greyhound bus plummeted 150 ft into Tampa Bay, resulting in 35 deaths.
+A few drivers, including former Major League Baseball player Granny Hamner, were able to stop their vehicles before reaching the gap, and as seen in many photographs of the aftermath, a Buick Skylark driven by local car dealer Richard Hornbuckle skidded to a halt just two feet from the chasm.

+In the water below, several small official and private boats and a transportation department diving team arrived soon after the intense but narrow squall line cleared the vicinity.
+However, the frantic rescue effort became a recovery operation, as only victims' bodies were found.
+The only survivor of the fall was Wesley MacIntire, whose Ford Courier pickup truck had bounced off the hull of the Summit Venture and into the water.
+The truck sank to the shallow bottom of the bay, but MacIntire managed to escape and swim to the surface, where he was quickly pulled to safety aboard the freighter.
 He sued the company that owned the ship and won a $175,000 settlement in 1984 ($ today).
-Several other drivers - including former Major League Baseball player Granny Hamner - were able to stop their vehicles in the stormy weather before reaching the gap.